 - If a statutory noise nuisance is expected to occur, recur or exists, a legal notice is normally served on the person responsible for the nuisance or on the occupier/owner of the premises causing the nuisance.
 If the notice is breached, legal action can be taken.
 This can lead to confiscation of the sound making equipment (if relevant) and prosecution in the Magistrates' Court, where costs and fines of up to £5,000 for domestic premises and £20,000 for businesses can be imposed.
 A guilty verdict can have additional consequences for occupiers of tenanted properties.
 Other action can include the disconnection of sounding burglar alarms that cause a statutory noise nuisance, with the costs involved recharged to the owners/occupiers.

-If you would like to contact us to submit an enquiry, please give the following details when you send your email to email@example.com
+If you would like to contact us to submit an enquiry, please complete the following form:

 Telephone: 01302 737573 to speak to the team.